Updated July 31, 2023

 The lender takes possession of the mortgaged property in the foreclosure. while in a short sale, the mortgagor has control over it.

-short sale vs Foreclosure Comparison Table
+Short Sale vs Foreclosure Comparison Table

-Let’s look at the top 6 Comparisons between ShortSale vs Foreclosure.
+Let’s look at the top 6 Comparisons between Short Sales vs Foreclosure:

 |Basis of Comparison

-|It is a quite tedious process in which the property owner cannot pay monthly dues and defaults in making payment, lender reserves the right to evict from the property.
+|It is a quite tedious process in which the property owner cannot pay monthly dues and defaults in making payments; the lender reserves the right to evict from the property.

-|FHA has reduced the mandatory waiting period to make a mortgage application, can reapply for loan 2 years from bankruptcy, Shortsale, or pre-foreclosure.
+|FHA has reduced the mandatory waiting period to make a mortgage application and can reapply for a loan 2 years from bankruptcy, Short sale, or pre-foreclosure.

-|The property owner is unable to pay the mortgage amount, and the worth of the property falls under the mortgage amount he owes, and the lending institution allows for selling.
+|The property owner cannot pay the mortgage amount, and the worth of the property falls under the mortgage amount he owes, and the lending institution allows for selling.

 |Comparatively less affected than Foreclosure.

 |Initiated and sold by the borrower in concern with the lender.

-This has been a guide to the top difference between ShortSale vs Foreclosure.
-Here, we also discuss the ShortSale vs Foreclosure key differences with infographics and comparison table.
+This has been a guide to the top difference between Short Sale vs Foreclosure.
+Here, we discuss the Short Sale vs Foreclosure key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –